saschanaz/8sync/README.md

 GNU 8sync (pronounced "eight-sync") is an asynchronous programming library for [GNU Guile](https://www.gnu.org/software/guile/).

+Be warned: it is early days for the 8sync project.
+New contributors and users are more than welcome, but beware API instability.

 Some features:
  - An asynchronous event loop!
 Non-blocking on ports and file access.
  - Easy to use!
 The =%8sync= operator lets you write